SomeoneAlt-86/vbox-vmdk-creater/README.md

 # vbox-vmdk-creater <br/>
-create a virtual box usable vmdk from a physical drive <br />
+Create a virtual box usable vmdk from a physical drive <br />
-open the bat file as administrator enter the drive number you want to make the vmdk press enter the vmdk will be in the local disk C
+1.)
+Open the bat file as administrator  <br />
+2.)
+Enter the drive number you want to make the vmdk <br />
+3.)
+Press enter  <br />
+4.)
+The vmdk will be in the local disk C <br />